magadjiya/simple_shell/whiteboarding.md

 AUTHORS    exec_multiple_cmds.c  whiteboarding.md
 README.md
 ```
-The two commands produce thesame result.
-Here's why.
+The two commands produce thesame result because
-* `execve()` can successfully execute the command `/bin/ls` togther with the flag `-l` without checking if that file is exists.
+* `execve()` can successfully execute the command `/bin/ls` togther with the flag `-l` because using the absolute path the OS can locate the executable file.
-* However `execve()` cannot successfully execte the `ls` command because it is not a valid command.
-To Although `ls` is a tracked alias for `/bin/ls` the pr
+* However it cannot successfully execute the `ls` command because its not an absolute path, a relative path or in the current working directory.

+In such a case, the program has to perform a search of the directories in the `PATH` variable to determine if the file `\ls` exists.

+- ``fork`` must not be called if the command doesn't exist

+If the search is successful, only then can a child process be created using `fork()` to execute the command and it's arguments using `execve()`.
+I

+If the search is successful, a child process should not be created neither should `execve()` be called to execute the file.